Skip to Content

-When you mix red and green paint together you can get brown, black or a muddy color like olive.
-But in light, combined red and green make yellow light.
+When you mix red and green paint you can get brown, black, or olive.

 In color theory, red is considered a primary color and is located on the outermost edge of the color wheel.
 It is opposite to green on the color wheel and they are complementary colors.